digital-land/technical-documentation/docs/data-operations-manual/How-To-Guides/Adding/Add-a-new-dataset-and-collection.md

 Next, you can just proceed to add an endpoint.
 Validating the data through the endpoint checker will not work at this point but we can manually check whether the endpoint_url and documentation_url work as well as whether the required fields specified in the schema are present.
 There will be no further need to validate it.
 Once the PR is merged, you can go to the next step.

+Note: If the dataset being added is a spatial dataset (i.e., it contains geometry), a column mapping must be included to map WKT to geometry.
+Without this mapping, the dataset will not have any geometry.

 ### 4. Test locally

 You can run a data collection pipeline locally and then verify your new configuration.
 You can achieve this in two ways.

 #### 4.1 Run using config repo

 The easiest option might be to just stay within the config repository.
-Follow the guidance in [building a collection locally](../Testing/Building-a-collection-locally.md)
+Follow the guidance in [building a collection locally](../Testing/Building-a-collection-locally)

 #### 4.2 Run using collection-task repo